Fabric Initialization and Switch Discovery

 Maintenance Mode

-Following are terms that are helpful to understand when using maintenance mode:
+These terms are helpful to understand when using maintenance mode:

 • Maintenance mode: Used to isolate a switch from user traffic for debugging purposes.
 You can put a switch in maintenance mode by enabling the Maintenance (GIR) field in the Fabric Membership page in the APIC GUI, located at Fabric > Inventory > Fabric Membership (right-click on a switch and choose Maintenance (GIR)).

-If you put a switch in maintenance mode, that switch is not considered as a part of the operational ACI fabric infra and it will not accept regular APIC communications.
+If you put a switch in maintenance mode, that switch is no longer considered part of the operational ACI fabric infra and it will not accept regular APIC communications.

 You can use maintenance mode to gracefully remove a switch and isolate it from the network in order to perform debugging operations.
-The switch is removed from the regular forwarding path with minimal traffic disruption.
+When you enable maintenance mode, the switch is removed from the regular forwarding path with minimal traffic disruption.

-In graceful removal, all external protocols are gracefully brought down except the fabric protocol (IS-IS) and the switch is isolated from the network.
-During maintenance mode, the maximum metric is advertised in IS-IS within the Cisco Application Centric Infrastructure (Cisco ACI) fabric and therefore the leaf switch in maintenance mode does not attract traffic from the spine switches.
-In addition, all front-panel interfaces on the switch are shutdown except for the fabric interfaces.
-To return the switch to its fully operational (normal) mode after the debugging operations, you must recommission the switch.
-This operation will trigger a stateless reload of the switch.
+In graceful removal, all external protocols except the fabric protocol (IS-IS) are gracefully brought down, and the switch is isolated from the network.
+During maintenance mode, the maximum metric is advertised in IS-IS within the Cisco Application Centric Infrastructure (Cisco ACI) fabric, so the leaf switch in maintenance mode does not attract traffic from the spine switches.
+In addition, all front-panel interfaces on the switch are shut down except for the fabric interfaces.
+To return the switch to its fully operational (normal) mode after the debugging operations, recommission the switch.
+This action triggers a stateless reload of the switch.

-In graceful insertion, the switch is automatically decommissioned, rebooted, and recommissioned.
-When recommissioning is completed, all external protocols are restored and maximum metric in IS-IS is reset after 10 minutes.
+During graceful insertion, the system automatically decommissions, reboots, and recommissions the switch.
+After recommissioning is completed, the system restores all external protocols and resets maximum metric in IS-IS 10 minutes later.

 • Border Gateway Protocol (BGP)